 In mediation, the people experiencing a conflict (the “parties”) work together to find resolution to the conflict.
 It is a voluntary process in which the parties agree to meet with a neutral third party called a mediator who facilitates a conversation through a series of guiding questions and other techniques.
-The mediator’s job is to help the parties discover ways to meet their needs.
+My job as mediator is to help parties in conflict discover ways to meet their needs.

 Potential outcomes of a mediated conflict resolution process may include the following:

 - Each party better understands the conflict and their own goals in relation to it.